2600hz/kazoo/applications/crossbar/doc/metaflows.md

 Inside the "metaflows" object should be a familiar couple of keys, plus a couple metaflows-specific options:

-* numbers: An object with keys that correspond to collected DTMF sequence after the binding_key is pressed
+* numbers: An object with keys that correspond to collected DTMF sequence after the binding_digit is pressed
 * patterns: An object with keys of regexes to match against the collected DTMF sequence
-* binding_key: DTMF to trigger a metaflow; defaults to '*'
+* binding_digit: DTMF to trigger a metaflow; defaults to '*'
 * digit_timeout_ms: how long to wait for another DTMF before processing the collected DTMFs
 * listen_on: restrict which leg of the call to listen on for DTMF
     * "self": listen for DTMF on the leg of the device/user with the metaflow